Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence

 The University of Pittsburg has one of the finest solid-state optics laboratories around.
 Various scientists utilize this laboratory to conduct ultra-high precision experiments using high-power pulsed lasers, high-speed timing (trillionths of seconds), and cryogenics (temperatures down to a couple of degrees above absolute zero).

 Snoke’s particular experiments involve the study of the effects of basic quantum mechanics.
-Recently, his research has focused around the “superfluidity of light”—light waves that act like superconductors.
+Recently, his research has focused on the “superfluidity of light”—light waves that act like superconductors.

-Snoke has put in a great deal of work and effort in order to be one of the privileged few who advance the human understanding at the cutting edge of experimental quantum physics.
-Beginning with a bachelor’s degree in Physics earned from Cornell University in 1983, Snoke has gone on to earn his PhD in Physics at the University of Illinois.
-He has served as a Fellow at the Max-Planck Institute in Stuttgart, Germany and is currently a Fellow at the American Physical Society.
+Snoke has put in a great deal of work and effort in order to be one of the privileged few who advance human understanding at the cutting edge of experimental quantum physics.
+Beginning with a bachelor’s degree in Physics earned from Cornell University in 1983, Snoke earned his Ph.D. in Physics at the University of Illinois.
+He has served as a Fellow at the Max-Planck Institute in Stuttgart, Germany, and is currently a Fellow at the American Physical Society.
 He also serves as a Professor at The University of Pittsburg where he conducts his experiments.

 It is safe to say that Snoke is a brilliant man and a very effective scientist.
 He is something else, as well.
 Snoke is a very committed Christian.

 For Snoke, there has never been any conflict between his passion for Science and his love for Christ.
 His interest in science began as a teenager, reading books by Isaac Asimov and taking classes in physics.
 But Snoke’s teenage reading included more than science fiction.
 Along with Asimov, David found himself reading books by Ayn Rand and by C.S.
 Lewis.
 His interest piqued by these fine authors, Snoke dove in and consumed the New Testament, as well.